facebook/docusaurus/website/docs/analytics.md

 [Google's analytics.js library](https://developers.google.com/analytics/devguides/collection/analyticsjs/) is a JavaScript library for measuring how users interact with your website.
 This section explains how to configure a Docusaurus site to enable Google Analytics.

-If you generalized your site using Docusaurus' classic template, ou may enable the analytics plugin directly by specifying the Google Analytics tracking id via the `themeConfig` field:
+If you generalized your site using Docusaurus' classic template, you may enable the analytics plugin directly by specifying the Google Analytics tracking id via the `themeConfig` field:

 ```js
 // docusaurus.config.js